StefanScherer/vcloud-scenarios/windows/vappnetwork/windows_2008_r2/README.md

 ## Known Issues

-* vagrant rdp hangs on a Windows host.
+* vagrant rdp hangs on a Windows host in vagrant 1.6.2.
 The intermediate process powershell.exe does not exit, you have to kill it manually.
 See [Vagrant issue 3837](https://github.com/mitchellh/vagrant/issues/3837)
+* vagrant rdp crashes on a Windows host in vagrant 1.6.3.
+See [Vagrant issue 3962](https://github.com/mitchellh/vagrant/issues/3962)

 ## Installation